Can Clinical Depression be Cured?

 Therapy

-• Cognitive Behavioral Therapy (CBT) – Identifies negative thought and behavior patterns and teaches you techniques to overcome these. ⁵
+• Cognitive Behavioral Therapy (CBT) – Helps you identify and change negative thought patterns and behaviors. ⁵

-• Mindfulness-Based Cognitive Therapy (MBCT) – A combination of CBT and mindfulness strategies, such as meditation. ⁷
+• Mindfulness-Based Cognitive Therapy (MBCT) – Combines CBT techniques with mindfulness practices such as meditation. ⁷

 Medication